JNOSQL/jnosql-book/en/part4/chapter4_1.md

 ## Models Annotation

-As mentioned previously, Artemis has annotations that make the Java developer life easier; this annotation has two categories:
+As mentioned previously, Artemis has annotations that make the Java developer life easier; these annotations have two categories:

-* Annotations Models
+* Annotation Models

 * Qualifier annotation

-#### Annotations Models
+#### Annotation Models

-The annotation Models is to converts the entity model to the entity on communication, the Diana entity:
+The annotation Models is to convert the entity model to the entity on communication, the Diana entity:

 * Entity